dfujim/bfit/README.md

 ### Testing

 Testing your installation of [bfit] is accomplished by running `pytest` within the installation folder.
-Note that some tests, particularly those involving drawing, fail when run as group in this environment, but they should pass on a second attempt: `pytest --lf`.
+Note that some tests, particularly those involving drawing, fail when run as group in this environment, but they should pass on a subsequent attempts: `pytest --lf`.
 Further testing information can be found [here](https://github.com/dfujim/bfit/wiki/Installation-and-first-startup).

 [Python]: https://www.python.org/
 [SciPy]: https://www.scipy.org/